 A contested divorce can take much longer, inflicting a higher emotional toll on all parties involved.
 It can also be financially draining and physically exhausting having to make court appearances on a regular basis.
 If a judge invokes standing orders to cease all non-essential financial transactions, you could feel like you’re stuck in limbo.
-Get in touch with our Houston contested divorce attorney who can help make the process faster and less stressful.
+Get in touch with our Houston contested divorce lawyer who can help make the process faster and less stressful.

 Call the Law Offices of Frank E. Mann, P.C. today at (713) 903-8112.

 There are several steps involved in the divorce process, and the courts will urge the parties to come to an agreement on one or all of the issues at every step along the way.
 At any time during the process, the parties can settle their disputes and come to an agreement.
 If that is not possible, the court will resolve the issues for them.
 Our Houston contested divorce lawyer can help you fight for the issues you refuse to compromise on, like who gets primary custody, who gets the pets, who can continue to live in the house, and who gets what assets.